Economic history: Academic journals and societies

-The first journal specializing in the field of economic history was The Economic History Review, founded in 1927, as the main publication of the Economic History Society.
+The first journal specializing in economic history was The Economic History Review, founded in 1927 as the main publication of the Economic History Society.
 The first journal featured a publication by Professor Sir William Ashley, the first Professor of Economic History in the English-speaking world, who described the emerging field of economic history.
 The discipline existed alongside long-standing fields such as political history, religious history, and military history as one that focused on humans' interactions with 'visible happenings'.
 He continued, '[economic history] primarily and unless expressly extended, the history of actual human practice with respect to the material basis of life.
-The visible happenings with regard-to use the old formula-to "the production, distribution, and consumption of wealth" form our wide enough field'.
+The visible happenings concerning the use of the old formula, "the production, distribution, and consumption of wealth," form a wide enough field.

 Later, the Economic History Association established another academic journal, The Journal of Economic History, in 1941 as a way of expanding the discipline in the United States.
 The first president of the Economic History Association, Edwin F. Gay, described the aim of economic history as to provide new perspectives in the economics and history disciplines: 'An adequate equipment with two skills, that of the historian and the economist, is not easily acquired, but experience shows that it is both necessary and possible'.
 Other related academic journals have broadened the lens with which economic history is studied.
 These interdisciplinary journals include the Business History Review, European Review of Economic History, Enterprise and Society, and Financial History Review.

 The International Economic History Association, an association of close to 50 member organizations, recognizes some of the major academic organizations dedicated to study of economic history: the Business History Conference, Economic History Association, Economic History Society, European Association of Business Historians, and the International Social History Association.